-- Schools are responsible for traveling to Helena at their cost to take possession of the equipment and must have an appointment.
+- Schools are responsible for traveling to Helena to retrieve equipment and must have an appointment.

-- Equipment cannot be reserved as there is not sufficient space in the storage facility to hold equipment
+- Equipment cannot be reserved as space in the storage facility is limited.

 - The inventory of surplus equipment varies from day to day

 - The program maintains a waiting list of schools interested in equipment and schools are contacted about their eligibility, usually via email.

 - Contact Scott Buswell to seek information, put your school's name on the waiting list, or to check the availability of equipment.
 Please provide the following info in your email: name, school district, school and phone number.